reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 The [`set` functions](/reference/react/useState#setstate) returned by `useState` also have stable identity, so you will often see them omitted from the dependencies too.
 If the linter lets you omit a dependency without errors, it is safe to do.

 Omitting always-stable dependencies only works when the linter can "see" that the object is stable.
 For example, if `ref` was passed from a parent component, you would have to specify it in the dependency array.
-However, this is good because you can't know whether the parent component always passes the same ref, or passes one of several refs conditionally.
+However, this is good because you can't know whether the parent Component always passes the same ref, or passes one of several refs conditionally.
 So your Effect _would_ depend on which ref is passed.

 </DeepDive>

 ### Step 3: Add cleanup if needed {/*step-3-add-cleanup-if-needed*/}

 Consider a different example.
-You're writing a `ChatRoom` component that needs to connect to the chat server when it appears.
+You're writing a `ChatRoom` Component that needs to connect to the chat server when it appears.
 You are given a `createConnection()` API that returns an object with `connect()` and `disconnect()` methods.
-How do you keep the component connected while it is displayed to the user?
+How do you keep the Component connected while it is displayed to the user?

 Start by writing the Effect logic: